kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Curly-brackets data binding

-Templates work by substituting data bindings against the current player instance data values.
-Almost all plugin configuration options and data parameters that are displayed on the player UI are exposed as bindable parameters.
+Templates work by substituting data bindings against the current Player instance data values.
+Almost all plugin configuration options and data parameters that are displayed on the Player UI are exposed as bindable parameters.

 The example below shows how to display the entry view count on the player's title bar next to the entry name: